kainage/acts_as_featureable/README.md

 #<Feature position: 3>
 ```

-If it is not specified, it will automatically be assigned the next, lowest position
+If it is not specified, it will automatically be assigned the next, lowest _position_:

 ```ruby
 featureable = Topic.create